cgs-ets/moodle-local_announcements/README.md

 - excludecodes → comma separated list of codes (of audience items, e.g. course idnumber) to exclude from the set.

 ### Privileges
 Privileges determine whether a user can post to an audience, and whether their post requires moderation or not.
-The "ann_privileges" table contains the configuration for privileges.
+The `ann_privileges` table contains the configuration for privileges.
 Each row defines a specific check for a given audience type etc.

 #### Determining whether a user can post to the selected audience:
 When an announcement is posted, the system retrieves the privilege checks that must be performed based on the audiences that were targeted.
-It then executes the checks one at a time, ordered by "checkorder", until a check evaluates to true.
+It then executes the checks one at a time, ordered by `checkorder`, until a check evaluates to true.
 For example, if an announcement is targeting a course, the system will check whether the user as the "local/announcements:post" capability within that course.
 If the check returns true, the system will save the announcement and set up moderation based on the moderation columns.
 If the check returns false, the system will move to the next check.
 If all checks are false, the announcement is not stored.
 Note, this should never happen as audiences are not displayed to the user on the front end unless they have privileges to post to that audience (the checks are performed as the audiences are retrieved for the UI).

 #### Determining whether moderation is required:
 The same privilege checks are used to determine moderation.
 The checks are executed in order of "checkorder" until a row that matches the audience, roles selected, condition of the announcement is found.
 Only the first matching check is used to determine whether moderation is required for the given audience.